ninjasphere/sphere-factory-reset/factory-package/src/README.md

 	1. Mini-USB cable
 	2. OSX, Linux or Windows host with dfu-util 0.7 installed
 	3. Supply of 512MBs SOMs to which '01-SOM' process has been applied
+	4. NinjaSphere DevKit which has not been modified to boot to SDCARD

 03-SDCARD
 ---------
 Requirements:
 	1. Assembled Ninja Sphere with blank 4GB SDCards installed and SOMs to which '02-NAND' process has been applied.
-	2. USB thumbdrive with 1GB FAT partition containing the contents of the 03-SDCARD directory and all subdirectories
+	2. USB thumbdrive with 1GB FAT partition containing the contents of the 03-SDCARD directory and all subdirectories thereof.

 04-TEST
 -------
 Requirements:
-	1. Assembled NinjaSphere to which '03-SDCARD' has been applied
+	1. Assembled NinjaSphere to which the '03-SDCARD' process has been applied
-	2. Windows Host with contents of ninjasphere-factory-test-windows-*.zip unpacked.
+	2. A windows host with contents of ninjasphere-factory-test-windows-*.zip unpacked.

 Process Steps
 =============